 - Bring scissors for paper.
 This is a lesson I just learned.
 I was doing a bit of freezer paper applique' and would have had to use my good scissors if my roommate hadn't had a pair of paper scissors!

-- Bring something extra.
+- Bring something extra to work on.
 If you have everything pre-cut, prepared, and ready to go you will be surprised at how much you can get accomplished.
 I actually wished I had brought one more project this week!

 On the last night of my retreat I decided to do a little reading in the most recent issue of American Patchwork & Quilting that arrived right before I left.
 There is a terrific article inside on packing for a sewing retreat.
 There is also a terrific packing list you can download and print.
 Those editors at the magazine thought of everything on this list!